yochaigal/cairn/wip/2e/setting.md

 ### Detail Names
 #### On names
-- Settlements are named after their unique features: the shape of the river nearby, or the large windmill in the center.
-Then add a noun or adjective.
+- Settlements are named after their unique features: the shape of the river nearby, or the large windmill in the town center.
+Then, the residents add a noun or adjective. _Windy Gulch, Black Tree Fort, Pitty Gardens.
 - Wilderness and dangerous places are even more obvious: poison lake, greedy mines, etc. Some tell a story: Luka's Folly, Dead Man's Path, etc.
-- Important places should have important names: that of heroes, religious/political figures, and important events.
-The Garden of Saint Ibiz, Queen's Harvest, Light of the Nine, etc.
+- Important places should have important names: that of heroes, religious/political figures, and important events. _The Chalet of Saint Ibiz, Queen's Harvest, Light of the Nine_, etc.

 1. Roll on the Place Name Template table.
 2. Roll on the Place, Adjective and Noun tables.